Leonardo767/streaming_sim/README.md

 # Summary
 A streaming service from one server to multiple clients that can connect and disconnect to it at will.
-Server is delivering content it receives in real time by sim (e.g. this repo's sample.txt, a live reading of the first two chapters from the Christian KJV Bible).
+Server is delivering content it receives in real-time by arbitrary publisher (total content in this repo's sample.txt - the first two chapters from the Christian KJV Bible).
 Each active client maintains a comms channel where packets arrive at differing latencies, not necessarily in order.

 # Motivation
 Further my personal understanding in: